 Eighth Circuit Rebuttal: The Eighth Circuit did not hold to the contrary.
 In Sanchez v.
-Holder, the government had already produced the record of conviction, so the issue of production was not before the court.
+Holder, the government had already produced the record of conviction, so the issue of production was not before the Court.
 614 F.3d at 762.

-That the government bears the burden of production for cancellation accords with the statutory expectation that the government is generally expected to produce criminal records showing removability before the submission of a noncitizen's application for cancellation.
+showing removability before the submission of a noncitizen's application for cancellation.
 See infra, Point I.B.
 Under the statute, cancellation determinations occur only after an immigration judge finds that a noncitizen is removable.
 8 U.S.C. § 1229b(a) ("The Attorney General may cancel removal . . . of an alien who is inadmissible or deportable " (emphasis added)).
 If the government believes that a noncitizen has been convicted of an aggravated felony or other removable offense, it is reasonable to expect that the government will have already produced conviction records relevant to "indicate" such a conviction prior to any application for cancellation.
-Indeed, if the statute and regulations were read otherwise to result in the burden of production being placed on the noncitizen whenever the government for whatever reason chooses not to charge an aggravated felony conviction at the removability stage, cancellation eligibility would "arbitrar[ily]" "hang[] on the fortuity of an individual [DHS] official's decision" to charge or not to charge an aggravated felony at removability.
+Although the Board of Immigration Appeals (BIA) and courts have found that the government is not required to charge a conviction as a ground of removability in order to raise the conviction as a bar to cancellation eligibility, see Matter of Jurado, 24 I & N Dec.
+29 (B.I.A.
+2006); Salviejo-Fernandez v.
+Gonzales, 455 F.3d 1063, 1066 (9th Cir.
+2006), if the statute and regulations were read to result in the burden of production being placed on the noncitizen whenever the government for whatever reason chooses not to charge an aggravated felony conviction at the removability stage, cancellation eligibility would "arbitrar[ily]" "hang[] on the fortuity of an individual [DHS] official's decision" to charge or not to charge an aggravated felony at removability.
 See Judulang v.
-Holder, U.S. , 132 S.Ct.
+Holder, U.S., 132 S.Ct.
 476, 486 (U.S. 2011).

 The requirement that the government bear the burden of production with respect to bars to eligibility like the aggravated felony bar is consistent with procedures for determining eligibility for other forms of relief from removal under the Immigration and Nationality Act (INA).
 In the asylum context, for instance, where applicants for relief must prove that they are eligible "refugees," defined at 8 U.S.C. § 1101(a)(42), but where relief is barred for persecutors, the government must make a showing that the asylum-seeker was a persecutor before an immigration judge even considers whether the persecutor bar precludes relief.
 Id.
 As in the cancellation context, the persecutor bar is listed together with other eligibility requirements in the statutory text, but because it is a bar to eligibility, the government bears the burden of producing evidence that the bar applies.
 See, e.g., Matter of Acosta, 19 I. & N. Dec.
-211, 219 n.4 (BIA 1985), overruled on other grounds by Matter of Mogharrabi, 19 I. & N. Dec.
-439 (BIA 1987) ("This provision is one of exclusion, not one of inclusion, and thus requires an alien to prove he did not participate in persecution only if the evidence raises that issue." (emphasis added)).
+211, 219 n.4 (B.I.A.
+1985), overruled on other grounds by Matter of Mogharrabi, 19 I. & N. Dec.
+439 (B.I.A.
+1987) ("This provision is one of exclusion, not one of inclusion, and thus requires an alien to prove he did not participate in persecution only if the evidence raises that issue." (emphasis added)).